 Define Your Goals and Objectives

 Kick-off planning your Instagram photo contest by defining your goals and objectives.
-This step will help you create a contest that is effective, relevant, and aligned with your overall marketing strategy.
+This step will help you create and run your contest effectively in a relevant manner that’s also aligned with your overall marketing strategy.

 Do you want to increase brand awareness?
 Generate new content?
 Drive traffic to your website?
 These, and other goals, can help you plan an impactful contest.